 During the preparation phase, the stance of the country to be represented towards a particular issue is understood.
-Then, realistic approaches are worked out and the defence of these are trained in free speech.
+Then, during the debate, realistic approaches are worked out and defended in free speech.
 At the end of the negotiations, the goal of the committees is to pass a meaningful and cohesive resolution - in accordance with the interests of the countries represented by the delegates.

 What we do at MUNTUM

-Unlike other MUN societies, we select challenges that represent the diversity of our members.
+At MUNTUM, we select topics that represent the diversity of our members.
 For example, recent sessions dealt with Technology in Healthcare, Climate Change, World Trade and Terrorism.

 We spend most of our weekly sessions on MUN.
-Usually, we deal with a new topic for about 3 to 4 weekly sessions, keeping preparation time on a moderate level.
+Usually, we deal with a new topic for about 3-4 weekly sessions, keeping preparation time on a moderate level.

 During other sessions, we conduct workshops or engage in fun debates for a change.